mikesherov/mike.sherov.com/content/blog/humble-switch/index.md

 ## Fallthrough

 Several of the examples we've seen so far contain fallthroughs.
 At first glance, fallthrough just looks like one giant bug waiting to happen.
-With fallthrough, consequents that don't end in a control flow statement like `break;` will then execute the next `consequent`, which is often a bug:
+With fallthrough, consequents that don't end in a control flow statement like `break` will then execute the next consequent, which is often a bug:

 ```js
 function speak(animal) {